 - There is no food available inside the park, so eat well before you go inside.
 I did see some Bhel, ice cream vendors & small water shops on the eastern side of the park.
 In the western part, there was nothing to eat at all.

-- You must carry ample water with you, especially when you are doing Maya Devi Temple or Western group of temples.
+- You must carry ample water with you, especially when you are doing Maya Devi Temple or a Western group of temples.

 - Transportation inside the park is extremely limited.
 Be aware of the amount of walking you can do, else hire a rickshaw and roam around using it.